sarnold/cccc/README.rst

 builds the software with Microsoft Visual C++ version 5 or 6 (locations within the script may need to be modified according to which you have and whether it is installed at the default position in the filesystem).
 On Linux and similar platforms the shell script build_posixgcc.sh should work.

-As of the current release, version 3.1.1, the reference build tool for the Win32 platform is the freely distributed Microsoft Visual C++ Toolkit 2003.
+As of the last upstream release (ver 3.1.4) the reference build tool for the Win32 platform is the freely distributed Microsoft Visual C++ Toolkit 2003.
 As this toolkit does not contain a 'make' style program the script build_w32vct2003.bat has been written which automates all parts of the build.

 If you wish to try the Visual Studio integration, there are some additional steps to perform.
 Within Visual Studio, select menu option "Tools/Customize", then click on the "Macros and AddIns" tab.
 Within this control, click on the "Browse" button, change the file type from "*.dsm" to "*.dll", browse to the directory C:\Program Files\CCCC, and select the CcccDevStudioAddIn.dll file before pressing "OK".
 This should cause Visual Studio to load the add-in, and a tool bar should appear with four different icons containing the text "C4" and six white icons.
 The fourth of the "C4" icons has a device like a steering wheel on it and is used to configure the add-in.
 Press this icon and a dialog box should appear containing 8 strings, of which the first should read "C:\Program Files\CCCC\CCCC.EXE" and the next should contain some path to Internet Explorer (IEXPLORE.EXE).
 Verify that the path to IE is valid (or substitute a path to Netscape, Mozilla, Opera or any other HTML browser according to your tastes).

 The add-in can now be used to run CCCC on either the current file (the "C4" icon with a "f" subscript), all files in the current active project ("C4"